AUSTIN, Texas (AP) — Texas lawmakers have approved the hunting of feral hogs and coyotes from hot air balloons.

 Ummm WHAT???
 Did I just read that right?
 Texans can now mow down wild game from the comfort of their own hot air balloons.
 Maybe it’s my own propensity for being inside or the fact that I’m a “Yankee” but that seems insane.

 The craziest part is that this is an evolution from the law passed a few years ago that allowed helicopter hunting.
 Turns out wild hogs and wolves feel threatened when an extremely loud helicopter makes its way overhead.
-Can’t believe we didn’t see that being an issue…
+Can’t believe we didn’t see that becoming an issue…